tensorflow/tfjs-website/source/faq/index.md

 Not yet, but this is also one of our highest priorities.
 We are working on a format that will make it easy to load and save models that originated in the browser.
 Keep an eye on [this issue](https://github.com/tensorflow/tfjs/issues/13) to see when it is done.

+## How does this relate to TensorFlow

+TensorFlow.js has an API similar to the TensorFlow python API, however it does not support all of the functionality of the TensorFlow python API.
+We are working hard to achieve API parity where it makes sense but also strive to provide an idiomatic JS API.

 ## How does Tensorflow.js performance compare to the Python version?

 In our experience, for inference, TensorFlow.js with WebGL is 1.5-2x slower than Tensorflow Python with AVX.
 For training, we have seen small models train faster in the browser and large models train up to 10-15x slower in the browser, compared to TensorFlow Python with AVX.